Ravindra Randeniya

 Liyanage Boniface Walter Perera (born 5 June 1945), popularly known by his stage name Ravindra Randeniya, is a Sri Lankan actor and former politician.
-He rose to fame in Lester James Peries's film Desa Nisa in 1972, and was a popular actor during the 1970s and 1980s; He won the Sarasaviya Best Actor Award in 1984 (Dadayama), 1985 (Maya), 1989 (Sandakada Pahana), and 1990 (Sri Medura).
+He rose to fame in Lester James Peries's film Desa Nisa in 1975, and was a popular actor during the 1970s and 1980s; He won the Sarasaviya Best Actor Award in 1984 (Dadayama), 1985 (Maya), 1989 (Sandakada Pahana), and 1990 (Sri Medura).

 Randeniya hosted the quiz program Mind Star on ITN, which gain huge publicity.

 Personal life

-Randeniya was born in Dalugama, Kelaniya Sri Lanka in 1945 as the second child in a family with 6 siblings.
+Randeniya was born in Dalugama, Kelaniya Sri Lanka on 5 June 1945 as the second child in a family with 6 siblings.
 His father, L.P.
 Perera was a well-known businessman in Dalugama, Kelaniya who was popular in the brass hinge industry.
 His mother was Caroline Egodawatte, born in Sapugaskanda.
 Ravindra has one elder brother: Callistus, two younger sisters: Gertie, Helen, and two younger brothers: Amal and Shantha.

 Randeniya attended St. Benedict College in Kotahena.
 His beloved friend was his classmate Vijaya Kumaratunga.
 Though he was a good student, he failed to pass his A-level examination and didn't pursue higher education.
 Randeniya instead joined his family business of manufacturing hardware products.

 Dalugama was a small village filled with paddy fields and streams.
 Randeniya appreciated nature growing up often spending evenings looking over the fields; he was also an avid reader from a young age immersing himself in the works of acclaimed Sinhala authors like Martin Wickremasinghe, Prof.Ediriweera Sarachchandra, Kumaratunga Munidasa, and Wimalaratne Kumaragama.

 Randeniya is married to fellow actress Preethi Pramila Seneviratne, and the wedding ceremony was celebrated on 31 October 1974.
-They have two sons, Sachindra Nirmal andSameera Manabarana and one daughter Umayangana Indrachapa.
+They have two sons, Sachindra Nirmal and Sameera Manabarana and one daughter Umayangana Indrachapa.
 Preethi Randeniya is a poet and an author of children's books.